kfamyn/whatnow/README.md

 To see forecast for a specific city, enter its' name into ```config.txt``` file.
 There's no need to enter a full name for big cities (e.g. LA is enough to get weather forecast for Los Angeles, California) though if you're not satisfied with the results of a search, try specifying a full address.

+To exit the app, click a cross button bottom of a toolbar located to the left.

 # Setup for further development

 ### Windows